nsoluti/oqs/README.md

 The ontology is available in two ways:
 - By accessing the file [`oqs.ttl`](./oqs.ttl) directly.
 - Through the persistent URI: [http://purl.org/nsoluti/oqs](http://purl.org/nsoluti/oqs).
+- The reference conceptual model of the ontology is visually available in the file [`oqs.png`](./oqs.png).

 ## Use Cases and Validation